digital-asset/daml/docs/source/triggers/index.rst

 module.

-DAML triggers automatically track the active contract set and the commands in flight for you.
-In addition to that, they allow you to have user-defined state that is updated based on new transactions and command completions.
-For our copy trigger, the ACS is sufficient, so we will simply use ``()`` as the type of the user defined state.
+DAML triggers automatically track the active contract set and the commands in flight.
+In addition, they provide support for user-defined state that is updated based on new transactions and command completions.
+For our copy trigger the ACS is sufficient and we hence use ``()`` as the type of the user defined state.

 To create a trigger you need to define a value of type ``Trigger s`` where ``s`` is the type of your user-defined state: